 What’s the Difference Between a Conventional Nutritionist and a Holistic Nutritionist?

 Holistic nutritionists and conventional nutritionists have a lot in common.
 In fact, nutrition is generally a career that falls under the holistic umbrella, since it always focuses on how diet affects the body.
 Holistic nutrition goes a step beyond that to address how lifestyle factors and diet work together to influence health.
 Additionally, holistic nutrition focuses on educating patients so they have a greater hand in their own health.

-“A conventional nutritionist or registered dietitian usually practices medical nutrition in a hospital, medical setting, or even a school cafeteria,” says Gibson.
+“A conventional nutritionist—such as a clinical nutritionist or registered dietitian usually practices medical nutrition in a hospital, medical setting, or even a school cafeteria,” says Gibson.
 “They focus more on calories, macronutrients, and food policy.

 “The main goal of holistic nutrition is to educate and advise individuals on ways to support the entire body through proper nutrition, lifestyle, and self-care.
 We aim to teach how we eat, where we get our food from, and how our environment can impact our entire health and well-being.”

 What Is it Like to Work as a Holistic Nutritionist?